Fearfully-M/STRNewsApp/README.md

 ### Initial Challenges:
 - Overcoming uncertainty about API integration and web hosting.
-- Managing the scope of the project to ensure it was challenging but feasible.
+- Managing the scope of the project to ensure it was challenging but doable.

 ### Key Learnings:
 - **API Integration:** Learned to work with multiple APIs and process data for a real-world application.
 - **Cache Management** Learned at a elementary level of how to cache the API results to reduce the number of API calls needed
 - **Web Deployment:** Successfully hosted the project online, allowing external access to the application (Not meant for other uses as API costs are signicate outside of free tiers).
 - **Design Tools:** Explored **Figma** for the first time, gaining insight into its value for front-end and UX design.

+### Some Realizations
+- This project helped me realize the benefits and challenges of what developers often call a "band-aid" or "lego" approach—connecting APIs and libraries to build solutions.
+While this method is excellent for learning new tools and understanding what's possible with code, relying on it too much could hinder a developer's growth by minimizing the need for creative problem-solving.
+As a first-time experience, I found this approach both challenging and insightful.
+It pushed me to think creatively and revealed just how many tools are available for rapid prototyping and problem-solving.
+However, I also noticed the trade-offs: increased dependencies, a higher likelihood of issues arising, and the potential cost of relying heavily on third-party technologies.
+This project gave me valuable insights I wouldn’t have gained otherwise.

 ---